fwhigh/fwhigh/README.md

 - 👋  Hi, I’m @fwhigh
 - 👀  I’m interested in data science, machine learning, statistics, software
 - 🌱  I’m currently learning more on the engineering side
 - 💞️  I’m looking to collaborate on stats applied to ML
-- 📫 How to reach me @WillHighSci on Twitter
+- 📫  Reach me @WillHighSci on Twitter

 <!---
 fwhigh/fwhigh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.